Wilson Piazza

 Wilson da Silva Piazza (/pt-BR/; born 25 February 1943 in Ribeirão das Neves), is a former Brazilian footballer.
-He played as defensive midfielder or centre-back, in particular with Cruzeiro E.C. and the Brazil national team.
+He played as a defensive midfielder or centre-back, in particular with Cruzeiro E.C. and the Brazil national team.
 He was a member of the Brazilian team that won the 1970 World Cup.
 He was a member of the Cruzeiro team which won the 1976 Copa Libertadores.

 International career

 Piazza made 51 appearances for the Brazil national team between 1967 and 1975.
 He played for his nation in both the 1970 and 1974 World Cups, appearing in six games in 1970, including the 4–1 final victory over Italy.